An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Numerical Verification

 We computed expressibility~\citep{Sim_2019} for the tested ansatzes by determining the Kullback-Liebler divergence between the probability distribution of fidelities of output states generated by randomly sampling the parameters of the ansatzes and the distribution of Haar random states calculated from an analytic expression~\cite{meyer_global_2002}:

 where fidelity $F_{\bs{\theta},\bs{\phi}}$ is the estimation of overlap between two pure states created by sampling the ansatz with two sets of random parameters $\bs{\theta}$, $\bs{\phi}$ \cite{Sommers_fidelity2005}.
 The fidelity $F_{\text{Haar}}$ is a uniform distribution of fidelities representing a purely random sampling of states.
 The probability density function $P(F_{\text{Haar}})$ has been derived in Ref.~\cite{M_Kus_1988}, and $N=2^n$ is the dimension of the Hilbert space.
-In expressibility computations below, the inner product of 4,000 pairs of ansatz-generated random states were used.
+In expressibility computations below, the inner product of 4,000 pairs of ansatz-generated random states was used, which constituted the set of sampled states.
+Some variability in calculated fidelity was observed, so the values in Table \ref{tab:Ansatz_performance} are given as an average expressibility $\pm$ a standard deviation for 20 sets of sampled states per ansatz.

 We estimated the entanglement capability for the tested ansatzes by averaging the Meyer-Wallach entanglement measure $Q$ \cite{Brennen2003,meyer_global_2002}:

 where $\rho_k$ is the density matrix of the $k^\mathrm{th}$ qubit, $n$ is the number of qubits, and $S = \{\bs{\theta}_i \}$ is the set of sampled parameter vectors.
 ENT calculations employed 10,000 samples of circuit parameters.